DavidsonGroup/longhaul/README.md

 # longhaul

 **longhaul** is an R package of miscellaneous long-read data analysis tools.
+It currently contains **Blessy**, with other tools to be added soon.

 ## Table of Contents